 We are extremely proud of the alumni of our PhD program in Nursing at Wayne State University.
 Over 200 researchers and scholars have graduated from the program since its inception in 1975.
 Our alumni are in leadership roles in research, education, practice, and administration throughout the United States, Canada and abroad.
 The contributions of our graduates to the discipline and profession of nursing are recognized nationally and internationally.

 We wish you success in your program of study.
-If we can be of assistance, please contact Clinton Loh, PhD Program Secretary, at fs2410@wayne.edu or 313 577-4136 or Kristen Salem, Academic Services Officer, Office of Student Affairs PhD Student Advisor, at ksalem@wayne.edu or 313 577-4119.
+If we can be of assistance, please contact Alicia Scheerhorn, Academic Services Officer, Office of Student Affairs PhD Student Advisor, at alicia.scheerhorn@wayne.edu or 313 577-4119.

 Sincerely,